DennisWayo/SchroSIM/README.md

 ---

 > This repository serves as the implementation base for the SchroSIM technical concept note and will track its open-source development from concept to release.

+### Funders
+This project will acknowledge support from funding organizations upon award.
+A dedicated section will be updated here to credit any sponsors who contribute to SchroSIM.